 Our solutions have transformed WaSH experiences for communities.

 Our entrepreneur based water supply model has provided clean and safe drinking water to 1625 households in 40 villages, 12 schools, and 3 hospitals.
-WaSH in schools in Bengaluru, covering about 1,000 children, has ensured quality toilets, hand washing, drinking water and hygiene education.
+WaSH in schools in Bengaluru, covering about 1,000 children, has ensured quality toilets, hand washing, drinking water and hygiene education read more here.
 We have strengthened the peer education model among women workers on menstrual hygiene and sanitation at the Delhi National Region.

 We approach WaSH holistically.
 Water quality, safe sanitation, and hygiene behaviour are linked.
 We successfully partner with several WaSH organisations, learn from their experiences and its field projects to continuously improve and improvise.

 Water, Sanitation and Hygiene by Swasti is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.